Understanding Web Storage APIs

 };

-// Dispatch updates across tabs
+// Dispatch updates across tabs.

-channel.postMessage({ key, value, version });
+channel.postMessage({ key, value, version } satisfies StateMessage);

 }

-Production applications must gracefully degrade when storage operations fail.
+Production applications must degrade gracefully when storage operations fail.
 The Web Storage API throws three primary runtime exceptions:

-| Error | Trigger | Resolution Strategy |
+| Error | Trigger | Resolution strategy |

 |---|---|---|